Distribution

 ALPS

 The Wolf Alpine Group is an informal group of experts of wild animal research and management.
 It meets every two years in one of the Alpine countries for an exchange of experiences and to discuss and coordinate the monitoring of wolves.
-The discussions are then summarised and published in a report on the “Alpine Wolf Workshop”.
-The map below is from the report on the 8th meeting in 2018.
 The wolf has recolonised the Alps from the Italian Apennine mountains.
 Consequently, the recolonisation has progressed furthest in the south-western Alps.
 Sometimes, wolves from other populations are reaching the Alps, too.
-For example, the Lessini pack east of Lake Garda was established by a female (Julietta) from the south-western Alps and a male (Slavc) from the Dinaric mountains.
-The central and eastern Alps have so far only been sparsely recolonised.
+For example, the Lessini pack east of Lake Garda was established by a female from the south-western Alps and a male from the Dinaric mountains.
+The eastern and central Alps are even more sparsely populated than the western Alps.

 EUROPE

 Monitoring and management are traditionally organised by individual countries.
 However, all viable wolf populations expand over international boundaries.
 The network Large Carnivore Initiative for Europe, an IUCN/SSC specialist group, periodically collects the most recent data on the status, management and distribution of the carnivores in Europe.
+The most recent report dates from 2022.

 Earlier surveys: